aiswaryas97/SeleniumPrj-Dropdown/README.md

 # SeleniumPrj-Dropdown
-this project is consist of the code for
+This repository file is consist of the code for show and select an option from a dropdown list using selenium.